clement-deltel/python-boilerplate/tools/README.md

 readme-generator --values helm_chart/values.yaml --readme helm_chart/README.md
 ```

-> Note: For any documentation related contribution, please use a spell checking tool like [Grammarly](https://www.grammarly.com) to avoid typographical and any other type of errors.
+> **Note**: For any documentation related contribution, please use a spell checking tool like [Grammarly](https://www.grammarly.com) to avoid typographical and any other type of errors.